Skip to main content

 • A GCP project with BigQuery API enabled

-• Your GCP project ID (you can find it in the Google Cloud Console)
+• A GCP project ID (you can find it in the Google Cloud Console)

 • A BigQuery dataset